Attention Deficit Hyperactivity Disorder (ADHD)

 GPs are not able to make a diagnosis of ADHD and a referral is needed to an ADHD specialist.
 If an ADHD diagnosis is subsequently made by the specialist, they may choose to offer medications to help manage the symptoms.
 These medications are potentially dangerous and therefore require careful monitoring.
 The specialist is responsible for prescribing the medications, making any dose adjustments and arranging a yearly review which includes a physical assessment.

 Before you can be referred, you will be asked to complete a questionnaire by your GP which will assess the potential severity of your condition to determine whether a referral to the service is suitable for you.
-Depending on your chosen provider, you may need to have some additional tests such as blood tests or an ECG to support your referral.

-ADHD Assessments for Children
+Assessments for Adults

-ADHD Assessments for Adults
+Assessments for Children

 Patients can exercise their right to choose and ask to be referred to another provider who has an existing contract to provide NHS services.